jaceiverson/aoc-2021/README.md

 # File Automation

 The automation of this project relies on the `newday` and `update-readme` modules.
-We will run modules using the standard syntax of python modules: `python -m {module-name}`
+We will run these as scripts as defined by the pyproject.toml.

 ## update-readme - Automatic Summary Table Update